lmcinnes/umap/doc/aligned_umap_politics_demo.rst

 connect them.
 We therefore need some logic to find the contiguous blocks and generate smooth paths for each of them.

-Another catch is that Ssome representatives have only been in office for a year or two (special elections and so forth) and we can’t do a cubic spline interpolation for that; we can devolve to linear interpolation or quadratic splines for those cases, so simply add the point itself for
+Another catch is that some representatives have only been in office for a year or two (special elections and so forth) and we can’t do a cubic spline interpolation for that; we can devolve to linear interpolation or quadratic splines for those cases, so simply add the point itself for